-The Duke of Edizburgh led a team of famous players, and the very welcome presence of the Queen, and bowled his stiff for spinners against epposing captain, Lord Porchester.
-It was at Highelere Park, Hants., in aid of the National Playing Fields Association.
+The Duke of Edinburgh led a team of famous players, in the very welcome presence of the Queen, and bowled his stiff the spinners against epposing captain, Lord Porchester.
+It was at Highelere Park, Hants., in sid of the National Playing Fields Association.

 When the Duke's turn came to bat he was ably supported by such stalwarts as Edrich and Compton.
-It only wanted Johnny Wardle to make it perfect.
+It only wanted Johann Wardle to make it perfect.